UtrechtUniversity/workshop-introduction-to-R-and-data/installation.md

-# Installation guide
+# Installation and troubleshooting guide

 The workshop *Introduction to R & Data* makes use of R and Rstudio.
 Also, the R package `tidyverse` is used.
 This document shows how to install R and RStudio.

+Most workshops on R programming make use of an RStudio server.
+With an RStudio server, the participant logs in onto the website and gets a web based RStudio IDE.
+We prefer a local installation of RStudio for our workshop.
+We hope that this removes a barrier for users to start working with R themselves.

+# Installation

 ## Install R and RStudio on a personal laptop.